 6. Zephyr Ceylon

-I ordered the miso-infused mahi mahi served with shitake mushroom sauce, pak choy, and mashed potato—it was incredibly good.
-Zephyr Ceylon also serves up deep south prawn curry, pan-friend barramundi, and some very impressive-sounding cocktails.
+I ordered the miso-infused mahi mahi served with shitake mushroom sauce, pak choy, and mashed potato—it was amazing.
+Other must-orders from Zephyr include the deep south prawn curry and pan-fried barramundi.

 7. Lily’s Roti Hut on the Matara main road